 Having an array of nutrition options is great news for all of us.
 It ensures that we can find something that makes us feel good while giving us the running energy we need.
 But it can also be overwhelming trying to figure out what works best.
 I’ll help you break down the choices!

-Taking anywhere from 40-75 grams of carbs per hour while running is a typical range for most – you’ll have to see what works best as you practice during your training long runs.
-So let’s talk about your different options to get you the carbs you need to get your best marathon performance.
+Let’s talk about your different options to get you the carbs you need to get your best marathon performance.

-Different Types of Long Run/Marathon Nutrition
+Different Types of Marathon Nutrition/Fuel

 - form the food/nutrition comes in (liquid, powder/liquid, gel, chew, etc.)